 This page is an attempt to track ongoing developments in the Linux development community that have a good chance of appearing in a mainline kernel and/or major distributions sometime in the near future.
 Your "chief meteorologist" is Jonathan Corbet, Executive Editor at LWN.net.
 If you have suggestions on improving the forecast (and particularly if you have a project or patchset that you think should be tracked), please add your comments to the Discussion page.
 There's a blog that reports on the main changes to the forecast.
 You can view it directly or use a feed reader to subscribe to the blog feed.
 You can also subscribe directly to the changes feed for this page to see feed all forecast edits.

-Current conditions: the 3.13 kernel was released on January 19.
-There are quite a few major new features in this release, including:
+Current conditions: the 3.14 kernel was released on March 30, 2014.
+It contains quite a few new features, including:

 - The deadline scheduling class, which will be useful for realtime tasks, streaming media processing, and more.